A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Building Intuition

 The example in the prior section for weighted nerve persistent homology is interesting in the case of adding super-edges as well.
 The barcode for the hollow tetrahedron hypergraph $\{abc, abd, acd, bcd\}$ (without singleton and pairwise edges, Row 9) is $\PH_0=\{[3,2)\times 3, [3,-\infty)\}$, $\PH_1=\{[2,1] \times 3\}$, and $\PH_2=\{[1,-\infty)\}$.
 When $\{abcde\}$ is added (Row 19), the simplex corresponding to this large edge connects to all of the sub-edges which pulls together the components that start at $k=3$.
 This super-edge also kills the dimension 1 features, but as noted above it does not kill the dimension 2 feature.

-For the relative barycentric subdivision, Potvin again proved some helpful theorems.
+For the RelBS, Potvin again proved some helpful theorems.
 He introduces the notion of a \emph{maximum edge hypergraph} which is one that contains an edge $e=V$.
 There may be many (or few) other hyperedges, but it at least has one containing all vertices.
-In this case, he proves that $\hom{rel}{n}(\H) \cong \hom{\Delta}{n-1}(\missing(\H))$ for $n \geq 2$, where we recall that $\missing(\H)$ is the missing subcomplex.
-This does not tell us how the structure changes with and without the maximum edge, but it does tell us how to compute the relative barycentric homology when a maximum edge is added.
+In this case, he proves that $\hom{rel}{n}(\H) \cong \hom{\Delta}{n-1}(\missing(\H))$ for $n \geq 2$, where we recall that $\missing(\H)$ is the missing subcomplex \cite[Theorem 4.2.3]{potvin2023hypergraphs}.
+This does not tell us how the structure changes with and without the maximum edge, but it does tell us how to compute the RelBS homology when a maximum edge is added.

-Since adding super-edges of the toplexes will change the hyperblock, the path homology could also change; see the change from Row 3 to Row 1.
-Just as there was not much known about how adding sub-edges affects the polar complex and embedded homology, the same is true for adding super-edges.
+Even less is known about how adding super-edges affects the path, polar complex, and embedded homologies.
 We encourage readers to consider studying these theories to help develop more understanding.